trubrics/trubrics-sdk/README.md

 ---

 The trubrics-sdk is a python library for validating machine learning with data science and domain expertise.
-This is achieved by collecting business user feedback, creating actionable validation points by combining the feedback with data science knowledge, and building repeatable validation checklists - a trubric.
+This is achieved by collecting business user feedback, creating ML validations with this feedback, and building repeatable validation checklists - a trubric.

 ## Key Features

-- Collect feedback from business users on models with python web development components with [Streamlit](https://streamlit.io/), [Dash](https://dash.plotly.com/) or [Gradio](https://gradio.app/).
+- ML model validation with the [ModelValidator](#validate-a-model-with-the-modelvalidator)
-- Out of the box & custom validations (python functions) to build around models & datasets with the **trubrics ModelValidator** (currently supporting tabular data).
+- Feedback collection on ML models / data from users with the [FeedbackCollector](#collect-user-feedback-with-the-feedbackcollector)
-- **Trubrics CLI** tool to run a list of saved validations (a **trubric**) against new models or datasets in a CI/CD/CT pipeline.
+- Track all validation runs and feedback [locally or in Trubrics](#track-all-validation-runs-and-feedback-locally-or-in-the-trubrics-platform)
 <center>

 ![](./assets/trubrics-explain-dark.png#gh-dark-mode-only)